Autodesk/sydevs/getting_started/part01.md

 }
 ```

 Next, create a text file named `CMakeLists.txt` in the project folder (`sydevs-examples`).
-Copy the CMake code below into the file, change the SyDEVS version number if needed, and save.
+Copy the CMake code below into the file.

 ```cmake
 ################################################################################